Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 [This page](alternatives.md)
 is my attempt to assemble together some of the the popular and/or interesting card templates.

-If you are not satisfied with / are not interested in using this template, feel free to refer to the above list of alternatives.
+If you are not satisfied with, or are not interested in using this template, feel free to refer to the above list of alternatives.
-Alternatively, you can always start anew, and make one from scratch!
+Of course, you can always create one from scratch, or modify any of these notes to your heart's content.